x

 Phillip Johnson Richardson (middle) starring in Piedmont Middle School's 2009 production of "The Wiz"

 Richardson said he wasn’t interested in theatre prior to his experience at Piedmont, though he loved “The Wiz.”
 He recalled he and his mom would watch the 1978 film over and over again when he was young.
-Then he arrived at Piedmont and found out about the school’s production.
-It was his mom who pushed him to audition.
+He then arrived at Piedmont and found out about the school’s production, and his mom pushed him to audition.

 Richardson’s former drama teacher, Bernadette MacLeod, reminisced on his willingness to jump in where she needed him to without question.